Jakub112998/Masters-MEDIAPIPE/README.md

 # Masters-app
 This repository contains all the code created in the process of performing analysis on human-object relation.

+status: coding is written, paper is comming soon.

 Data used:
 - ntu120
 - our own film dataset

+Tools:
+- 2x zed-sk for data recording
+- PC with 64GB RAM used for processing

 A research paper is being written based on this thesis and will be available soon.